GoogleCloudPlatform/datacatalog-tag-engine/README.md

 If multiple teams want to share an instance of Tag Engine and they own different assets in BigQuery, they can each have their own `TAG_CREATOR_SA` to prevent one team from tagging another team's assets. `TAG_CREATOR_SA` is set in the `tagengine.ini` file (next step) with the default account for the entire Tag Engine instance.
 Tag Engine clients can override the default `TAG_CREATOR_SA` when creating tag configurations by specifying a `service_account` attribute in the json request (as shown [here](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/tests/configs/dynamic_table/dynamic_dataset_non_default_service_account.json)).

+3. Create an OAuth client ID for your Tag Engine web application.

+- Designate a domain for your web application (e.g. tagengine.app).
+You can register one from Cloud Domains if you don't have a domain.
+- Create an OAuth client ID from API Credentials.
+Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. https://tagengine.app/oauth2callback`).
+- Download the OAuth client secret and save the json file in your local Tag Engine git repo (e.g. `datacatalog-tag-engine/client_secret.json`).

-3. Open `tagengine.ini` and set the following six variables in the file.
-The first five should be equal to the environment variables you set above in step 2:
+4. Open `tagengine.ini` and set the following variables in this file.
+The first five should be equal to the environment variables you previously set in step 2:

 ```
 TAG_ENGINE_PROJECT